latest news ...

 Statue of Liberty Upper Bay Hudson River Staten island Ferry copyright free photo royalty free photo

-The Statue of Liberty in Upper Bay, or Hudson River viewed from the Staten Island Ferry.
-It is in fact correctly known as "Liberty Enlightening the World" and was designed by Auguste Bortholdi and built in 1886 by no less a person than Gustave Eiffel (from whence doubtless comes the American phrase "hey, get an Eiffel of this!").
 From the base of the pedestal to the top of the flame it is 305 feet high, of which about half is the pedestal of granite and concrete, and the remainder is the statue made of copper sheeting over an iron and steel framework.

 There's a viewing gallery in the head, accessible by lift or by stairs, but the gallery in the torch has been closed.

 The statue was presented to the Americans by the French to celebrate the birth of the United States following the Revolutionary War, in which the French played no small part.
-Most Americans seem to have forgotten the debt that they owe to the French - without them it is likely that the Revolutionary War would have been lost.
+Most Americans seem to have forgotten the debt that they owe to the French.
+Without them it is likely that the Revolutionary War would have been lost.

 Ellis Island Upper Bay Hudson River Staten island Ferry boat copyright free photo royalty free photo